 The Strange Case of the Vibrating Breast

-Readers have reported underlying medical conditions from multiple sclerosis, to obesity, to acid reflux syndrome, poor posture, chiropractic issues, vitamin B12 and vitamin B6 deficiency… to being a breast cancer survivor, and fearing this is a sign of recurrence.
+Hundreds of readers have written of their own vibrating breast experience.
+Some report underlying medical conditions from multiple sclerosis, to obesity, to acid reflux syndrome, poor posture, chiropractic issues, vitamin B12 and vitamin B6 deficiency.
+Some worry that, being a breast cancer survivor, vibration is a sign of recurrence.

 Some have reported consulting a doctor, and have gotten these responses:

-Two readers report that they later discovered cancer in their vibrating breast.
+Two readers note that they later discovered cancer in their vibrating breast.
 One added that her oncologist said the vibration had nothing to do with her cancer.

 One reader is sure the vibration is related to the magnetic/electronic field of laptop computers.

 What’s the story here?
-Is there a good explanation for The Strange Case of the Vibrating Breast?
+Is there a good explanation for this puzzling condition?

-Nope.
-Just like research around the causes of cancer, there’s lots of speculation, but no definitive answer.
+Not so far as anyone knows.
+Just like research around a cure for cancer, there are lots of possibilities, but no definitive answer.

 I’ve done extensive online research, and have come up with the following, which at least seem like reasonable possibilities:

-•Contractions of the tiny muscles surrounding the milk ducts in the breast.
+Contractions of the tiny muscles surrounding the milk ducts in the breast.
 Cause unknown, though the theory is they could be due to a temporarily blocked duct.
-No relation to breastfeeding.

-Dr. Martee L. Hensley, a medical oncologist at Memorial Sloan-Kettering Cancer Center in New York, responded to a reader question on everydayhealth.com as follows:
+Martee L. Hensley, M.D., a medical oncologist at Memorial Sloan-Kettering Cancer Center in New York, writes about breast vibration as follows:

 “While feeling vibrations in the breast is a rather uncommon complaint, these sensations have not been associated with any serious condition.
 It is sometimes hard to pinpoint an exact cause… [but it’s] highly unlikely that there is cause for alarm, whatever the specific explanation.